Bear Market? Normal Correction? Whatever This Is, Here’s How to Maintain Your Sanity as an Investor.

-If you have been in the wrong stock or sector the past several months, and really all year, the pain to your portfolio in this bear market has been extreme.
+If you have been in the wrong stock or sector the past several months the pain to your portfolio has been extreme.
+Growth stocks and IPOs have had a particularly rough go during this rolling bear market.

-For example, Goldman Sachs (GS) is the poster boy for the weakness in the Financials (XLF) as the stock is down 37% from its March highs.
-Or take a look at the Oil sector (OIH), which has been a total mess since October as stocks like Schlumberger (SLB) and Haliburton (HAL) are each down more than 40% year-to-date.
-And while Cabot Options Trader subscribers have largely avoided most of this mess and are holding a Put position as a hedge, it has been almost impossible to avoid losses entirely.
-That said, almost more important than saving financial capital in a rolling bear market such as this one, is saving your mental capital.
+And while my Cabot Options Trader subscribers have largely avoided most of this mess and are holding a Put position as a hedge, it has been almost impossible to avoid losses entirely.
+That said, almost more important than preserving financial capital in a rolling bear market such as this one is saving your mental capital.

 Unless you majored in finance or are a stock broker yourself, you may not feel confident enough to invest on your own.